The Brauer Group of $\mathscr{Y}_0(2)$: The Brauer group of Y 0(2) over an algebraically closed field

-The final ingredient we will use is the computation of the terms in the middle column of (\ref{coarse les}) in degrees 0 and 1.
+The final ingredient we will use is the computation of the terms in the middle column of the sequence (\ref{coarse les}) in degrees~0 and 1.
 First, we have $H^0(\yzt_k, \mu_{2^n}) \cong H^0(\az, \mu_{2^n})\cong \mu_{2^n}$.
-By Proposition 2.9 of \cite{AM}, we have a split short exact sequence
+By \cite[Proposition 2.9]{AM}, we have a split short exact sequence